Sponsoring a visitor from abroad

 When don't you need to sponsor a foreign visitor?

 Your visitor does not need a sponsor if they have more than €34 spending money per person per day.
 However, your visitor will have to be able to prove this, for instance by showing their bank statements.

 - Sponsors must earn at least €1,565.40 per month (gross income excluding holiday allowance).

 - Couples acting as sponsors must jointly earn at least €1,565.40 per month.

 - You must also fill in a proof of sponsorship and/or private accommodation form.

 Sponsorship: step-by-step plan

 - Fill in the proof of sponsorship and/or private accommodation form.
 Fill in one form for each person you want to sponsor.
-If you live in Amsterdam, you can also arrange proof of sponsorship and/or private accommodation online.
+In some municipalities you can do this online.